pcsingh/Github-Profile-Finder/README.md

 # Github-Profile-Finder
-It's an web app, where you can search any github profile.
+It's an web app build with ReactJs framework, where you can search any github profile using the usrername.
+And also see it's repos, number of followers, etc.

-You can see it on this link
+You can see the working app here :point_down:

 https://git-profile-finder.herokuapp.com